I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 You see, easy

 Africa = Manioc/Garri (That’s the name I know it from) but also called Cassava – Is one of the most tastiest things ever!
 I think you can best describe the taste as some sort of potato (even though it is a woody shrub).
 My childhood friend’s father was from Nigeria so this is how I had my first taste of Garri.
-And I never forgot it.
+And I never forgot it!
 The only time I was able to find it again was in a Restaurant in Stuttgart, Germany called Ambiente Afrika and here in Sweden, in one of the “little crazy” Supermarkets, Prisma.
-I love Garri.
-Like a lot.
+I love Garri, like a lot.
+I currently have 3kg at home.

 There are plenty of Vegan (Vegetarian) options in the African way of cooking (just don’t add the meat)